lionandbull/04-MultipleViews/README.md

 ## Data Source

 The data source of this project is from data.world – INC 5000 2017, which includes information of fastest growing private companies from 2007 to 2017. [[Downloadable CSV\]](https://data.world/aurielle/inc-5000-10-years).
-However, the original dataset is too big (It contains **34718** items) to making the whole visualization slow, thus I only use **the first 8000 items** for the data visualization.
+However, the original dataset is too big (It contains **34718** items) to making the whole visualization fluent, thus I only use **the first 8000 items** for the data visualization.
 I attched in gh-pages with name: data.json.

 Screenshot: